Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 4. All tickets for a specific event are priced equally.
 5. To comply with fire safety regulations, overbooking is not permitted.
 6. A single event may feature performances from multiple artists.
 7. Popular performers frequently visit Greenwood.
-The Association maintains a registry of artists, including their contact information and specific requests for catering and refreshments.
+The Association maintains a registry of artists, including their contact information and any specific catering and refreshment requests.
 8. When a client makes a booking, the client's phone number should be registered.
 No other client details are registered.
 9. Booked tickets are identified and purchased using a unique booking number.
 10. Each booking can contain tickets for only one event.